18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Image source

-Aptly named for their see-through bodies, ghost shrimp are not quite as effective as amano shrimp or cherry shrimp in the algae-eating department, but they will certainly help if you have an algae problem.
+Aptly named for their see-through bodies, ghost shrimp are not quite as effective as Amano shrimp or cherry shrimp in the algae-eating department, but they will certainly help.

-Ghost shrimp grow up to 2 inches in length and they are easy to care for in a 10-gallon tank with a temperature range of 68°F to 85°F, a KH between 3 and 10, and a pH between 6.5 and 8.0.
+Ghost shrimp grow up to 2 inches in length and they are easy to care for in a 10 gallon tank with a temperature range of 68°F to 85°F, a KH between 3 and 10, and a pH between 7.0 and 8.0.

 These shrimp are peaceful by nature and they make excellent scavengers for a community tank when kept with other small and non-aggressive species.